Amber K. Stott

-Amber also writes for Edible Sacramento, Inside Publications and Comstock’s magazines.
-She was named 40 Under 40 by Sacramento Business Journal, Food Revolution Hero by Jamie Oliver Food Foundation, one of Food Tank’s 20 Innovators Protecting the Planet and one of their 17 Food Heroes to Inspire Us in 2017, Social Entrepreneur of the Year by New Leader’s Council Sacramento, Outstanding Woman Leader by the National Association of Women Business Owners, and a TEDx Sacramento Fellow.
+Honors for Amber include being named one of Sacramento’s most powerful business leaders by Sacramento Magazine, Food Revolution Hero by Jamie Oliver Food Foundation, one of Food Tank’s 20 Innovators Protecting the Planet and one of their 17 Food Heroes to Inspire Us in 2017, Outstanding Woman Leader by the National Association of Women Business Owners, and a TEDx Sacramento Fellow.
 View her TEDx Talk here.

 Amber is devoted to community volunteerism that leads to a healthier food system.
-She helped develop a local food policy council and is on the steering committee for America’s Farm-to-Fork Capital.
+She helped develop a local food policy council and is a founding member of the steering committee for America’s Farm-to-Fork Capital.

 Amber holds a Master’s degree in African Studies and Women’s Studies from the University of Illinois-Champaign-Urbana.
 She holds a bachelor’s degree from the same university in Comparative Literature and Women’s Studies, graduating with distinction.
 She speaks Danish and Zulu.